fangyiyu/Fake_News_Detection/README.md

 # FakeNewsDetection
-The same web app with the main branch using Django for deployment.
+The same web app with the main branch using Django for development.